CHINESE TEA TASTING: A LIVING ART FORM

 Origin of Gong Fu Cha

-One of the most renowned Chinese tea tastings is Gong Fu Tea.
-This ancient custom was invented to taste Oolong tea and accompanied by a host of exquisite Chinese tea things.
+The most renowned Chinese tea tasting tradition is Gong Fu Tea.
+This ancient custom was invented by the Buddhist monks to taste Oolong tea, which is invented in the Wuyi Moutains.
+A beautiful and tranquil tea tasting tradition, Gong Fu Cha tea tasting is accompanied by a host of exquisite Chinese tea things.

 Oolong tea is the most complex tea type ever invented by Chinese Buddhist monks in the 16th century.
 A semi-fermented tea, Oolong tastes exquisite, awakening your senses like a springtime walk in the mountains.
 Oolong tea abounds with healthy qualities, like weight loss for example.

-Throughout the ages, tea immortalized innumerable tea connoisseurs in China.
-Emperors, artists, and poets worshiped the charm of this humble, noble beverage.
+Throughout the ages, tea immortalized countless tea connoisseurs in China.
+Emperors, artists, and poets worshiped the charm of this humble beverage.

 Tang dynasty poet Lu Tong penned the famous “7 Cups,” while he was tasting tea.
 Legend has it that he was tasting Wuyi Rock tea, renowned for its long-lasting brews.